Model (person): Black models

-By the mid-1990s, black presence in the modeling world had dramatically decreased.
-Designers began to favor a consistent aesthetic and elected for skinnier white models.
-This reality was paved by models such as Kate Moss and Stella Tennant who provided a more consistent look for the runway.
+By the mid-1990s, black presence in the modelling world had dramatically decreased.
+Designers began to favour a consistent aesthetic and elected for skinnier white models.
+This reality was paved by models such as Kate Moss and Stella Tennant, who provided a more consistent look for the runway.
 At this time, "the number of working black models in high-profile runway presentation... became so dire that stories began appearing in the mainstream media about the whitewashing of the runway".
 In response, models like Campbell, Iman, and Bethann Hardison, joined forces throughout the"Diversity Coalition" in an attempt to "call out and accuse prominent fashion houses for snubbing Black and Asian models on the catwalk, editorial spreads, and campaigns".
-The lack of representation was, in part, due to the belief that "black girls don’t push products", which "encouraged people who work directly and indirectly in the industry to speak out on the injustices that go on within it".
-In the 1990s, it was quite clear that the top designers simply preferred a new aesthetic that excluded models of color, which resulted in only 6% of runway models to be women of color.
-Campbell's Diversity Coalition's main mission was to "expedite inclusion on the runway by deliberately calling out designers who have executed acts of racism on the runway".
+The lack of representation was, in part, due to the belief that "black girls don't push products", which "encouraged people who work directly and indirectly in the industry to speak out on the injustices that go on within it".
+In the 1990s, it was quite clear that the top designers simply preferred a new aesthetic that excluded models of colour, which resulted in only 6% of runway models to be women of colour.
+Campbell's Diversity Coalition's primary mission was to "expedite inclusion on the runway by deliberately calling out designers who have executed acts of racism on the runway".
 According to Campbell, it was their choice to not include black models on the runway and desire a uniformed runway that resulted in a racist act.
 Although such a dramatic effort to exclude black presence from the fashion world, models like Tyra Banks and Veronica Webb persisted.
 Banks not only dominated the runway as a teen, she took over countless pop culture platforms.
 Being the first black model to cover Sports Illustrated, Banks was one of the most prominent models in the early 2000s.
-Covering Sports Illustrated, Elle, Essence, Vogue, and walking for Chanel, Chrisitan Dior, and Claude Motnanta, Banks was truly dominating the fashion world.
+Covering Sports Illustrated, Elle, Essence, Vogue, and walking for Chanel, Chrisitan Dior, and Claude Monanta, Banks was truly dominating the fashion world.
 In addition, she acted in Fresh Prince of Bel Air and created her own reality competition show called America's Next Top Model.
-In conversation with Trebay of Los the New York Times, Banks stated that her first cover on Sport Illustrated "changed [her] life overnight..
+In conversation with Trebay of Los the New York Times, Banks stated that her first cover on Sports Illustrated "changed [her] life overnight.
 You have to think back to remember what that did for an appreciation of black beauty to have a black girl, a girl next door type, on the cover of one of the most mass mainstream magazines of our lives.
 It was a societal statement, a political statement, and an economic one".
-Now, models like Joan Smalls, Winne Harlow, Slick Woods, Jasmine Sanders and more are continuing the fight for black presence in the modeling world and using their successors as inspiration.
+Now, models like Joan Smalls, Winne Harlow, Slick Woods, Jasmine Sanders and more are continuing the fight for black presence in the modelling world and using their successors as inspiration.

-Fit models
+Fitting models

-A fit model (sometimes fitting model) is a person who is used by a fashion designer or clothing manufacturer to check the fit, drape and visual appearance of a design on a 'real' human being, effectively acting as a live mannequin.
+A fit model (sometimes fitting model) is a person who is used by a fashion designer or clothing manufacturer to check the fit, drape and visual appearance of a design on a representative human being, effectively acting as a live mannequin.